shohanjh09/architect-in-progress/Database/SQL/database-deep-dive.md

 # Database Deep Dive – Normalization, Indexing, Transactions, JSON, Backup, and NoSQL

 This document explains **WHY things are designed in a certain way**, with trade-offs, diagrams, and real-world examples.
-It is structured to help engineers understand not just the *what*, but the *why* and *how* of database design decisions.
+It is structured to help engineers understand not just the *what*, but the *why* and *how* of database design decisions. **Diagrams are included for key concepts.**

 ---